astronomer/airflow-guides/guides/dynamic-tasks.md

 plus_10_TF.partial().expand(x=XComArg(one_two_three_task))
 ```

-The `XComArg` object can also be used to map a one classical operator over the results of another classical operator.
+The `XComArg` object can also be used to map a traditional operator over the results of another traditional operator.

 ```Python
 from airflow import XComArg